 Texas’ child custody laws are often confusing.
 Texas uses different language than most states or the common terms, which may make it difficult for parents to understand what rights they have and whether they have the level of custody of their children that they want.
-If you share children with another person or are going through a divorce or divorce while pregnant in Texas, talking to a child custody lawyer can help you understand how Texas courts determine custody, and help you understand the types of custody the court assigns.
+If you share children with another person or are going through a divorce or divorce while pregnant in Arlington, TX or elsewhere in Texas, talking to a child custody lawyer can help you understand how Texas courts determine custody, and help you understand the types of custody the court assigns.
 This guide, by the Queenan Law Firm, P.C., has some general information on how child custody works in Texas.
-If you need help with your case, call our Dallas child custody lawyers today for a free consultation on your case.
+If you need help with your case, call our Arlington, TX child custody lawyers today for a free consultation on your case.

 In order to discuss how child custody is determined, it’s important to talk about what exactly child custody is.
 First, there are typically two types of custody: physical custody, where you have your child living with you, and legal custody, where you have the power to make decisions in your kids’ lives.
 Texas does away with the confusion, referring to these as “possession and access” for the ability to have your kids live with you and visit them, and a “conservatorship” for the legal custody rights.

 There are two main types of conservatorships, one for sole custody and one for joint custody.
 Under Texas law, if you are the only parent with the legal ability to make decisions in your child’s life, you have a Sole Managing Conservatorship.
 If both parents share the right to make decisions, they have a Joint Managing Conservatorship.

 In Texas, every custody case ends with a parenting plan that lays out what each parent can do, where the child lives, and how much time the child spends with each parent.
 Courts prefer to see both parents involved in their child’s life, and often award joint managing conservatorships and give both parents possession and access.
 The only time that a court should cut a parent off from their child is in cases where the parent is a danger in the child’s life.